franzbu/HAeating/README.md

 # 🌡️ Home Assistant Heating

-This repository contains a heating control system built for **Home Assistant** with the app (add-on) **AppDaemon**.
+This repository contains a heating control system built with **AppDaemon** (Python) for **Home Assistant**.

 Why AppDaemon?
-Well, AppDaemon has been chosen for its ability for using Python virtually without restrictions (other than PyScript), including its ability to create (multiple) instances.
-This makes it possible to create an instance of RoomDemandCalculator for each room to be heated, allowing for efficient and straightforward code.
+AppDaemon has been chosen for its ability to use Python without restrictions (other than PyScript), including the possibility of creating instances of classes.
+This makes it possible to create an instance of RoomDemandCalculator for each room, allowing for efficient and straightforward code.

 ## 🛠 System Architecture
 The heating automation is split into three specialized layers: